Get familiar with device driver development for the Linux kernel

 - Porting the Linux kernel to a new hardware platform

 All the training materials we use during this course are freely available.
 Before the session, you can then check that they correspond to your needs.

 By the way, you can also see evaluations from previous sessions.
 In the same way we are transparent with our training materials, we share all the evaluations that we collect, not only the good ones.

 Labs are performed an embedded ARM board (BeagleBone Black).
 You will get familiar with the generic mechanisms and interfaces provided by the Linux kernel, through the implementation of device drivers for an I2C device (Nintendo Wii Nunchuk in our labs) and for the serial ports of the TI AM 335x CPU.
 This experience will help you to implement device drivers for any type of devices.

-If you develop on embedded hardware, we also recommend to take our Embedded Linux course first.
-This is not a prerequiste as you will be given all the instructions to operate your embedded Linux system, but you it will help you to understand the environment you are using.
-In addition, you will need embedded Linux knowledge anyway if your involved in the development of drivers for embedded products.
+If you develop on embedded hardware and lack experience in embedded Linux development, we also recommend to take our Embedded Linux course first.
+This is not a prerequiste as you will be given all the instructions to operate your embedded Linux system, but you it will help you to understand the environment you are using, allowing you to concentrate on kernel programming.
+In addition, you will need embedded Linux knowledge anyway if you are involved in the development of drivers for embedded products.

 - Embedded Linux kernel and driver development